Have you ever made a pork cottage roll? It’s very similar to corned beef, except that it is made from a boneless pork shoulder roast soaked in brine.

 For the brine

-- 6 cups of water
+- 6 cups water

-- 1 cup of kosher salt
+- 1 cup kosher salt

-- 3/4 cup of white sugar
+- 3/4 cup white sugar

-- 2 tablespoons of peppercorns
+- 2 tablespoons peppercorns

 - 6 whole cloves

-- 3.5 lb pork shoulder roast (approx)
+- 3.5 lb pork shoulder roast approx

 For the roast

-- 6 cups of broth
+- 6 cups broth beef or chicken

-- 3 ribs of celery, halved
+- 3 ribs of celery halved

-- 4 carrots, cut lengthwise and halved
+- 4 carrots cut lengthwise and halved

-- 1 onion, halved, then quartered
+- 1 onion halved, then quartered

 Instructions